raul23/dev-jobs-insights/docs/const.md

 <!-- /TOC -->

 ## Project description
-**dev_jobs_insights** is a *personal* data mining project written in *Python* with the main objective of extracting meaningful insights from developer job posts.
-These insights can help us in getting a more accurate picture of what the developer job market looks like so we can take better decisions (e.g. what technology to focus on).
+**dev-jobs-insights** is a data mining project written in *Python* with the main objective of extracting meaningful insights from developer job posts.
+These insights can help us in getting a more accurate picture of what the developer job market looks like so we can take better decisions (e.g. what technologies to focus on to increase our chance of finding a job).

 Data visualization is an important tool in interpreting data.
-Thus graphs and maps are an important aspect of this project as you can see from the multiple graphs generated so we can see the developer job market along different dimensions (e.g. salary, industries).
+Thus graphs and maps are an important aspect of this project as you can see from the [multiple graphs](#graphs) generated so we can see the developer job market across different dimensions (e.g. salary, industries, locations).

-The project **source code** written in Python 3 (Python 2.7 will eventually be supported) is found at [https://github.com/dev_jobs_insights](https://github.com/dev_jobs_insights).
+The project **source code** written in Python 3 (Python 2.7 will eventually be supported) is found at [https://github.com/dev-jobs-insights](https://github.com/dev-jobs-insights).
 The code is commented but there is not yet documentation on how to install and run the code to generate the graphs.
 The documentation will be soon made available in case you want to reproduce the [results](#results) presented below.